Go Set a Watchman: Plot

-While at lunch, Jean Louise wants to know why Atticus was at the meeting.
-Uncle Jack tells her that Atticus has not suddenly become a racist but he is trying to slow down federal government intervention into state politics.
-Her uncle lectures her on the complexity of history, race, and politics in the South in an attempt to get Jean Louise to come to a conclusion, which she struggles to grasp.
-She then has a flashback to when she was a teenager and recalls an incident where Atticus planted the seed for an idea in Henry's brain, then let him come to the right conclusion on his own.
+At lunch, Jean Louise wants to know why Atticus was at the meeting.
+Uncle Jack tells her that Atticus has not suddenly become a racist, but that rather he is trying to slow down federal government intervention into state politics.
+Her uncle lectures her on the complexity of history, race, and politics in the South in an attempt to get her to reach a conclusion, which she struggles to grasp.
+She then has a flashback to when she was a teenager and recalls an incident when Atticus planted the seed for an idea in Henry's brain then let him come to the right conclusion on his own.
 Jean Louise tells Henry that she does not love him and will never marry him.
-She expresses her disgust at seeing him with her father at the council meeting.
+She expresses her revulsion at having seen him with her father at the council meeting.
 Henry explains that sometimes people have to do things they don't want to do.
-Henry then defends his own case by saying that the reason that he is still part of the Citizens' Council is because he wants to use his intelligence to make an impact on his hometown of Maycomb and to make money to raise a family.
-She screams that she could never live with a hypocrite, only to notice that Atticus is standing behind them, smiling.
+Henry then defends his own case by saying that the reason that he is still part of the Citizens' Council is that he wants to use his intelligence to make an impact on his hometown of Maycomb and to make money to raise a family.
+Jean Louise screams that she could never live with a hypocrite, only to notice that Atticus is standing behind them, smiling.

-During a discussion with his daughter, Atticus argues that the blacks of the South are not ready for full civil rights, and the Supreme Court's decision was unconstitutional and irresponsible.
+During a discussion with his daughter, Atticus argues that the blacks of the South are not ready for full civil rights, and that the Supreme Court's decision was unconstitutional and irresponsible.
 Although Jean Louise agrees that the South is not ready to be fully integrated, she says the court was pushed into a corner by the NAACP and had to act.
-She is confused and devastated by her father's positions as they are contrary to everything he has ever taught her.
+She is confused and devastated by her father's positions, which are contrary to everything he has ever taught her.
 She returns to the family home furious and packs her things.
 As she is about to leave town, her uncle comes home.
-She angrily complains to him, and her uncle slaps her across the face.
+She angrily complains to him, and he slaps her across the face.
 He tells her to think of all the things that have happened over the past two days and how she has processed them.
 When she says she can now stand them, he tells her it is bearable because she is her own person.
 He says that at one point she had fastened her conscience to her father's, assuming that her answers would always be his answers.
 Her uncle tells her that Atticus was letting her break her idols so that she could reduce him to the status of a human being.